mayadata-io/culture/craft/code-review.md

 Reviewer should always make sure, that they have thought about the following aspects of the code.
 Naturally, we expect authors to think about them as well :)

 - The code is well designed.
-(Sensible modularization of the code, appropriate paradigms being used)
+(Sensible modularization of the code, appropriate paradigms being used).
 - The implementation is actually addressing a need described in the implementation ticket (aka is it doing, what it should be doing?).
 - The functionality is good for the user -- if used by programmers, does the API make sense?
 If UI change, does the change make sense to the users, does it look good?
 - Any parallel programming or external services are handled safely (check for race-conditions, deadlocks, missing timeouts).